The untold story of how Apple built a retail empire on trial and error

 “Apple does amazing product photography,” Kobe says.
 “When you look at that product photography you see beautiful highlights—everything comes from the soft box lighting effect and it’s what makes the product look good.
 What we discovered was when we placed a poster over the tables, the product didn’t look as good as the photograph above it.
 We were unintentionally sending a bad message; we were, in effect, telling people they shouldn’t trust Apple—that we say one thing and do another.
 The product has to be just as spectacular when you see it live.”

-The challenge, in Kobe’s words, was for him and his collaborators to find a way to “look at the product on the wall and the product on the table–and see it as equally beautiful.
+The challenge, in Kobe’s words, was for him and his collaborators to find a way to “look at the product on the wall and the product on the table—and see it as equally beautiful.
 There is integrity to it all.”
 Again, they experimented with all kinds of ideas.
 “We spent a long time at it and eventually started working with a product called Nomad.
 It was a vinyl heat-formed material.
-We kept doing mock-ups and more mock-ups, trying to get to where we had just the right amount of soft box light as well as some color highlights and other accidents.
+We kept doing mock-ups and more mock-ups, trying to get to where we had just the right amount of soft-box light as well as some color highlights and other accidents.
 We got there and the product looked as beautiful as the image.”

 Designing the store had everything to do with understanding the experience of the consumer.
 That driving sense of empathy, however, was not a quality Jobs could simply manifest from a preconceived vision.
 Together with the team, he had to experiment, explore possibilities, accept some ideas, reject others, iterate, sketch, build models, and test material.
-In short, the store wasn’t so much a product of his vision as it was something made, constructed, fashioned in the course of a creative journey.
+In short, the store wasn’t so much a product of his vision as it was something made, constructed, and fashioned in the course of a creative journey.
 Kobe insists that the making process itself was the way to know that central experience of the customer and the design that would honor it.
 “Steve put himself in the position of the user.
 If ideas we presented didn’t have the qualities that attracted him, we wouldn’t do it.
 But he wouldn’t have known without the process itself.”

 Kobe offers a final example of the process in a brief anecdote about the design of the Chicago store and its use of stone.

 Kobe’s account of the design of the Apple Store gives evidence of a tremendously successful project that evolved through a creative course of iteration, experimentation, and improvisation.
 In what is nothing short of a tribute to the powers of progressive ideation, his tale upends any myths about the visionary genius that brought the facility to life.
-Indeed, Kobe and his collaborators, together with Jobs, leveraged the fundamentals of an applied making that brought them to knowing the design—sketching, prototyping, modeling, problem-solving, testing, research, and generating questions that beget questions, happy accidents, multiple dialogues among designers and fellow collaborators.
+Indeed, Kobe and his collaborators, together with Jobs, leveraged the fundamentals of an applied making that brought them to knowing the design—sketching, prototyping, modeling, problem-solving, testing, research, and generating questions that beget questions, happy accidents, and multiple dialogues among designers and fellow collaborators.

 The story of how the Apple Store was created contains many elements of an experience I call “make to know”: a concept that receives surprisingly little acknowledgement in the wider literature on creativity.
 It is a process of moving from uncertainty to invention through the very act of making.
 My ultimate purpose here is to lay bare, through the stories of a diverse and talented group of artists and designers, the revelatory nature of the creative journey itself.